 Management Quality (MQ): a framework that scores companies based on their climate governance and management practices, including reporting and targets on greenhouse gas emissions, as well as an evaluation of the credibility of companies’ climate transition plans.

-Banks: through the TPI Net Zero Banking Assessment Framework, we examine 10 key areas of banks’ climate performance, including their decarbonisation strategy and climate governance.
-Additionally, the TPI Carbon Performance Alignment Matrix offers an in-depth quantitative assessment of the alignment of banks’ sectoral decarbonisation targets with low-carbon benchmarks, along with a comprehensive summary of which sectors and business activities these targets cover.
+Banks: examines 10 key areas of banks’ climate performance through the Net Zero Banking Assessment Framework, including their decarbonisation strategy and climate governance.
+Additionally, the Carbon Performance Alignment Matrix offers an in-depth quantitative assessment of the alignment of banks’ sectoral decarbonisation targets with low-carbon benchmarks, along with a comprehensive summary of which sectors and business activities these targets cover.

-Sovereigns: as part of the Assessing Sovereign Climate-related Opportunities (ASCOR) project, we monitor the progress made by countries in managing the low-carbon transition and the impacts of climate change.
-Through the ASCOR framework we assess countries’ emissions pathways, climate policies and climate finance.
+Sovereigns: monitors the progress made by countries in managing the low-carbon transition and the impacts of climate change as part of the Assessing Sovereign Climate-related Opportunities (ASCOR) project.
+Through the ASCOR framework, countries’ emissions pathways, climate policies and climate finance are assessed.

-Transition planning: through our Transition Plan Assessments, we assess how companies in high-emitting sectors translate climate commitments into concrete action.
-Building on TPI’s Management Quality and Carbon Performance assessments, these assessments offer a deeper evaluation of companies in high-emitting sectors, focusing on capital expenditure alignment, the robustness of emissions reduction targets, and the integration of climate considerations into corporate strategy.
+Transition planning: assesses how companies in high-emitting sectors translate climate commitments into concrete action.
+These assessments building upon the Management Quality and Carbon Performance assessments to offer a deeper evaluation of companies in high-emitting sectors, focusing on capital expenditure alignment, the robustness of emissions reduction targets, and the integration of climate considerations into corporate strategy.
 These sector-specific assessments enable investors to identify companies with credible transition strategies.

-integrated workflow model (1).jpg16.17 KB Across our projects, the TPI Centre has developed an integrated workflow model that meets complementary objectives (see image above).
-We are able to create high-quality assessment data using our pioneering and detailed assessment methodologies.
+integrated workflow model (1).jpg16.17 KB Across its projects, the Centre has developed an integrated workflow model that meets complementary objectives (see image above).
 These assessments encompass a growing universe with increasingly timely updates, enabling a breadth of coverage to support wide adoption in investment decision-making.
-Leveraging the TPI Centre’s academic strength, the methodologies and data form the bedrock of research insights, which explore relationships between entities and sectors as well as other topics relevant to the net zero transition.
-These insights and related educational outreach support real-world impact, by empowering investors who allocate and stewardship capital to support the transition.
+Leveraging the Centre’s academic strength, the methodologies and data form the bedrock of research insights, which explore relationships between entities and sectors as well as other topics relevant to the net zero transition.
+These insights and related educational outreach help investors who allocate and stewardship capital to support the transition.

-Value proposition The TPI Centre is a leading research centre, producing research and data to inform investment decision-making.
-We pride ourselves on bringing quality insights, placing independent analysis and transparency at the heart of our outputs. value_proposition_1_optimized.jpg25.47 KB Who uses the TPI Centre's outputs?
-Our research expertise, independence and strategic support to asset owners place us in a unique position to assist several stakeholder groups that are key to the net zero transition.
+Value proposition A leading research centre delivering independent, transparent, and high-quality insights that empower investors to make informed decisions. value_proposition_1_optimized.jpg25.47 KB Who uses the TPI Centre's outputs?
+The Centre's research expertise, independence and strategic support to asset owners place it in a unique position to assist several stakeholder groups that are key to the net zero transition.

-rsz_tpi_centre_target_audience_simplified_1.jpg105.32 KB Looking ahead The TPI Centre has grown rapidly since its inception, to meet investor demand.
-Future goals are to expand our coverage, sectors, research areas and outreach to continue delivering high-quality data and cutting-edge research.
+rsz_tpi_centre_target_audience_simplified_1.jpg105.32 KB Looking ahead The Centre has grown rapidly since its inception to meet investor demand.
+Future goals are to expand coverage, sectors, research areas and outreach to continue delivering high-quality data and cutting-edge research.

 Governance